simonenatipoltri/simonenatipoltri.github.io/README.md

 I defended my PhD at Inria Bordeaux Sud-Ouest, Université de Bordeaux in December 2024, under the supervision of <a href="https://annabellecollin.perso.math.cnrs.fr">Annabelle Collin</a> and <a href=https://people.rennes.inria.fr/Clair.Poignard/index.html>Clair Poignard</a>.

-Before that, I studied for both my Bachelor and Master thesis at Politecnico di Milano.
-I wrote my Bachelor thesis under the supervision of <a href="[Edie Miglio website URL]">Edie Miglio</a>, and my Master thesis under the supervision of <a href="[Paola Francesca Antonietti website URL]">Paola Francesca Antonietti</a>.
+Before that, I studied Mathematical Engineering at Politecnico di Milano, with a Master in Computational Science and Engineering.
+My Master thesis was under the supervision of Paola Francesca Antonietti.

 ---

-- Applied Mathematics
-- Mathematical Modeling
-- Partial Differential Equations
-- Scientific Computing
+My research topics include Applied Mathematics, Mathematical Modeling, Partial Differential Equations, and Scientific Computing.